 Join Hundreds of Agencies Growing with Our Agency Partnership Program

-Display our partnership badge, enjoy dedicated technical support, earn clients trust, and get featured in exclusive interviews, case studies, and more.
+Display our partnership badge, enjoy dedicated technical support, earn clients’ trust, and get featured in exclusive interviews, case studies, and more.

-The Top 5 B2B Lead Generation Strategies
+Best B2B Lead Generation Strategies for 2023

-1. Email Marketing
+1. Email Marketing for B2B Lead Generation

 Source: Neil Patel

 Email marketing’s success lies in reaching the right audience with relevant content.
 Buying email lists is not recommended.
 Before designing an email marketing strategy, it’s important to understand the email marketing conversion rate.

 Conversion Rate for Email Marketing

 Measuring email conversion rate is crucial to determine email marketing effectiveness.
 The average email conversion rate ranges from 1.32% to 1.63% from 2016 to 2021.
 The highest conversion rate was in 2021 at 8.87%, dropping to its lowest at 8.17% in 2022, according to Barilliance.